Printing Terms

 Resilience

-the ability of paper to return to its original form after being stressed by bending, stretching, or compressing during the printing and finishing processes.
-See also bonding strength, dimensional stability, run ability, tensile, strength
+The ability of paper to return to its original form after being stressed by bending, stretching, or compressing during the printing and finishing processes.
+See also bonding strength, dimensional stability, run ability, tensile, strength.

 Resin

-a generic term referring to the materials used by paper manufactures to “size” paper.
+A generic term referring to the materials used by paper manufactures to size paper.
 Rosin, a natural resin from pine trees, is used in the manufacture of acidic paper.
 Synthetic resins are used in the manufacture of alkaline and acid-free papers.
 See also acid-free, alkaline papermaking, alum, ingredients of paper, rosin, and sizing.

 RGB